ammar-tanwar/bloglearnbay/posts/know-the-top-10-data-science-trends-2022.md

 * Create new opportunities
 * Study market trends.

 Insights gained by actionable data can uplift an organization’s efficiency, work process, and scheduling of projects for different teams.
-Research by[ MIT](https://www.techtarget.com/searchbusinessanalytics/feature/Developing-a-data-driven-culture-begins-with-enablement) stated that organizations that make data-driven decisions gain 4% in productivity and 6% in profit.
+Research by <a href="https://www.techtarget.com/searchbusinessanalytics/feature/Developing-a-data-driven-culture-begins-with-enablement" target="_blank">MIT</a> stated that organizations that make data-driven decisions gain 4% in productivity and 6% in profit.

 ### 3. Data Regulation